-A. General.
-Each application shall include a general plan and a detailed design plan for each proposed siltation structure, sedimentation pond, water impoundment, and coal processing waste bank, dam or embankment within the proposed mine plan area.

-1. Each general plan shall:
+- A. General.
+Each application shall include a general plan and a detailed design plan for each proposed siltation structure, sedimentation pond, water impoundment, and coal processing waste bank, dam or embankment within the proposed mine plan area. - 1.
+Each general plan shall:

-b. contain a description, map and cross-section of the structure and its location;

-c. contain preliminary hydrologic and geologic information required to assess the hydrologic impact of the structure;

-d. contain a survey describing the potential effect on the structure from subsidence of the subsurface strata resulting from past underground mining operations if underground mining has occurred; and e. contain a certification statement which includes a schedule setting forth the dates that any detailed design plans for structures that are not submitted with the general plan will be submitted to the office.
-The office shall have approved, in writing, the detailed design plan for a structure before construction of the structure begins.

-2. Impoundments meeting the Class B or C criteria for dams in the U.S. Department of Agriculture, Soil Conservation Service Technical Release Number 60 (210-VI-TR60, Oct.
+- a. be prepared by, or under the direction of, and certified by a qualified registered professional engineer, or by a professional geologist with assistance from experts in related fields such as land surveying and landscape architecture; - b. contain a description, map and cross-section of the structure and its location: - c. contain preliminary hydrologic and geologic information required to assess the hydrologic impact of the structure: - d. contain a survey describing the potential effect on the structure from subsidence of the subsurface strata resulting from past underground mining operations if underground mining has occurred; and - e. contain a certification statement which includes a schedule setting forth the dates that any detailed design plans for structures that are not submitted with the general plan will be submitted to the office.
+The office shall have approved, in writing, the detailed design plan for a structure before construction of the structure begins. - 2.
+Impoundments meeting the Class B or C criteria for dams in the U.S. Department of Agriculture, Soil Conservation Service Technical Release Number 60 (210-VI-TR60, Oct.
 1985), Earth Dams and Reservoirs, Technical Release Number 60 (TR-60) shall comply with the requirements of this section for structures that meet or exceed the size or other criteria of the Mine Safety and Health Administration (MSHA).
 The technical release is hereby incorporated by reference.
 This incorporation by reference was approved by the Director of the Federal Register in accordance with 5 U.S.C.
 552(a) and 1 CFR Part 51.
 Copies may be obtained from the National Technical Information Service (NTIS), 5285 Port Royal Road, Springfield, Virginia 22161, order Number PB 87-157509/AS.
 Copies can be inspected at the OSM Headquarters Office, Office of Surface Mining Reclamation and Enforcement, Administrative Record, Room 660, 800 North Capitol Street, Washington, D.C. or at the Office of the Federal Register, 800 North Capitol Street, NW, Suite 700, Washington, D.C.
 Each detailed design plan for a structure that meets or exceeds the size or other criteria of MSHA, Sec.
-77.216(a) of this chapter shall:

-a. be prepared by, or under the direction of, and certified by a qualified registered professional engineer, experienced in the design of similar earth and waste structures, with assistance from experts in related fields such as geology, land surveying and landscape architecture;

-b. include any geotechnical investigation, design and construction requirements for the structure;

-c. describe the operation and maintenance requirements for each structure; and d. describe the timetable and plans to remove each structure, if appropriate.

-3. Each detailed design plan for a structure not included in §2725.A.2 shall:
+77.216(a) of this chapter shall: - a. be prepared by, or under the direction of, and certified by a qualified registered professional engineer, experienced in the design of similar earth and waste structures, with assistance from experts in related fields such as geology, land surveying and landscape architecture; - b. include any geotechnical investigation, design and construction requirements for the structure; - c. describe the operation and maintenance requirements for each structure; and - d. describe the timetable and plans to remove each structure, if appropriate. - 3.
+Each detailed design plan for a structure not included in §2725.A.2 shall: